smnbbrv/ngx-spec/README.md

 etc.

+> Please note that in a standard Angular CLI project the path will start at `src/app`.
+That's why if you use the file paths then it would be comfortable to `cd src/app` first and then safely use the shell autocompletion to produce the proper path.

 ## Usage in Visual Studio Code

 It could be easier to use the schematic with [vscode-angular-schematics extension](https://github.com/cyrilletuzi/vscode-angular-schematics) in Visual Studio Code.